MPult/Rexit/README.md

   -o, --out <OUT>          What folder to output to [default: ./out] -h, --help               Print help
   -V, --version            Print version
+      --no-usernames       Not Retrieve usernames (Is a lot faster)
 ```

 ## Usage